HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/performance_tuning/kubernetes/performance_tuning_kubernetes/env_reco.md

 The primary objective of the Prereqs Checker is to learn whether the specified prerequisites are met and to inform users of the result in the logs.
 You can also use the checker to discover basic information about the file system of the mounted volumes, which helps track the issues related to the file systems.

+** Note ** Never allow DX Core to run if the Prereqs Checker indicates a problem with the attached storage.
+There are Portal cache attached to the attached storage.
+If there are insufficient resources to efficiently access these caches, Portal performance can be erratic or catastrophic.

 ## DX deployment options

 HCL Digital Experience is a platform that helps you deliver the critical services of your organization.
 It is designed to be scalable and flexible, supports authentication for security and personalization, and aids in integration with varied applications.
 Strong encryption and cross-system authentication keep your business-critical functions safe.
 Your teams can create, manage, and deliver powerful and reliable digital experiences every day.